 Healthy Playas Needed to Support Birds

 Healthy, functioning playas provide important habitat for migratory birds and other wildlife.
-To continue to work effectively, playas need their basins to be intact, excess sediment removed, and a filtering grass buffer that traps sediment while allowing water to reach the playa.
+Healthy playas have intact basins with native wetland vegetation, excess sediment removed, and a filtering native grass buffer that traps sediment while allowing water to reach the playa.
 Healthy playas are also outside the footprint of wind farms.

-Playas are impacted by a variety of modifications and land-use changes that reduce their ability to function properly and continue providing benefits to the people and wildlife in this region.
-Many playas have been “lost” to farming, energy development, and sedimentation, and we know they are unlikely to fully function as a wetland in the future.
-But there are many opportunities to work with conservation partners, private landowners, and industry to restore enough playas to provide needed wildlife habitat.
+Playas are impacted by a variety of modifications and land-use changes that reduce their ability to function properly and provide benefits to the people and wildlife in this region.
+Many playas have reduced functionality due to farming, energy development, and increased sediment accumulation.
+But there are many opportunities to work with conservation partners, private landowners, and industry to restore playas so they are able to provide needed wildlife habitat.

 The goal was derived from a network analysis of Southern High Plains playas by Gene Albanese and Dave Haukos.
-One conclusion of this analysis is that to maintain the playa ecosystem across the Southern High Plains, at least 40% of playas must be functioning.
-We expanded that conclusion to make our goal 40% of playas in each county must be functioning.
-To learn more about how PLJV sets goals and develops strategies for conservation, view our implementation plan.
+One conclusion of this analysis is that at least 40% of playas must be functioning to maintain the playa ecosystem across the Southern High Plains.
+In setting our goal, we expanded that conclusion to 40% of playas in each county across the PLJV must be functioning.

-On January 11, 2017, the newly-established Migratory Bird, Butterfly, and Pollinator Habitat State Acres for Wildlife Enhancement (Migratory Bird SAFE) practice was announced in Kansas and Nebraska.
+In December 2017, a second signup period for the Migratory Bird, Butterfly, and Pollinator Habitat State Acres for Wildlife Enhancement (Migratory Bird SAFE) practice was announced in Kansas and Nebraska.
 This program is entirely focused on conserving playas, with up to 10,000 acres available for enrollment in each state.
-During the first enrollment period, 328 offers were received in Kansas and 16 offers in Nebraska.

 The goal of this multi-partner effort is to restore playas throughout the Texas Panhandle to improve wetland habitat for migratory waterfowl, shorebirds and cranes, as well as upland game birds.
 The restoration work will focus exclusively on filling pits and trenches in buffered playas — those in native grassland or enrolled in the Conservation Reserve Program.
 The partners are currently working in Castro, Floyd, Lubbock, Swisher, Armstrong, Briscoe, and Crosby counties, an estimated 200 playas may be restored over the next 3 years.
 Five of these are already under contract and awaiting dirt work day.